Harold & Kumar Go to White Castle: Box office

 In its opening weekend, the film grossed $5,480,378 in 2,135 theatres in the United States and Canada.
 In total, it had a worldwide gross of $23,936,908 on a $9 million budget.

 Critical reception

-The film was positively received by critics, with a 74% rating at Rotten Tomatoes based on 148 reviews; the consensus states, "The likable leads and subversion of racial stereotypes elevate Harold and Kumar above the typical stoner comedy."
-On Metacritic, the film holds a score of 64 out of 100 based on 29 reviews from critics, indicating "generally favorable" reviews.
+The film was positively received by critics, with a 75% rating at Rotten Tomatoes based on 146 reviews; the consensus states, "The likable leads and subversion of racial stereotypes elevate Harold and Kumar above the typical stoner comedy."
+On Metacritic, the film holds a score of 64 out of 100 based on 29 reviews from critics.

 Film critic Roger Ebert of the Chicago Sun-Times awarded the film 3 out of 4 stars and wrote "One secret of fiction is the creation of unique characters who are precisely defined.
 The secret of comedy is the same, with the difference being that the characters must be obsessed with unwholesome but understandable human desires."